Troubleshoot a Missing Case File

-Because of how iPadOS works, the LIT SUITE apps can only access Case Files where they are stored in the Apple Files app. iPadOS does not allow apps to delete files or folders.
+Because of how iPadOS and MacOS works, the LIT SUITE apps can only access Case Files where they are stored in the Apple Files app. iPadOS and MacOS does not allow apps to delete files or folders.
 If a Case File disappears, it’s usually because the file was deleted by the user or has become temporarily hidden.

 Check If the File Was Deleted